Ralph Underwager: Interview controversy

 Underwager and his wife claimed that their comments were in the context of their view that the best prevention programs for sex-abuse of children were those that focused on stopping the actions of abusers.
 Underwager later claimed that "radical feminists who have self-styled themselves as sex-abuse experts" had taken the interview out of context and misrepresented his answers, reiterating previous statements that he believed "sexual contact between an adult and a child is [n]ever acceptable nor can it ever be positive."
-Underwager and Wakefield had specifically stated that sexual contact between adults and children is always harmful in their 1994 book Return of the Furies.
+In the Paidika interview, Wakefield asserted that such relationships could be "neutral" in the US, may be positive elsewhere, and that positive effects were seen in some studies but were censored by the academic press.
+Underwager and Wakefield would specifically state that sexual contact between adults and children is always harmful in their 1994 book Return of the Furies.